rustshop/rustshop/README.onboarding.md

 https://nixos.wiki/wiki/Flakes#Installing_flakes

+And that's kind of it.
+From now one the Nix automation should take care of everything for you.

+## Clone repository

+Clone this repository locally, with `git clone <repo-url>`, then `cd <repo-dir>`,

-The end result is having `nix develop` work (it might take a while for it download all the neccessary files.
+If your Nix is set up properly `nix develop` should just work (though it might take a while to download all the necessary files and build all the internal tooling).
+In the meantime you can read other documentation.

+## Account setup (TODO)

+Eventually we will have some "employee" management system that the CI/CD, infra access etc. will rely on.
+Possibly the first PR each new employee does is some automatically generated user-data file including their PGP key, github username, etc.